gdlc/BGLR-R/inst/md/BGLR_parallel.md

 ### Running multiple parallel chains with BGLR

-In the followin entry we discuss two approaches for running parallel chains in BGLR.
-The first one is the estanard approach where multiple parallel calls to BGLR() are made.
-We presenten the example using the parallel package.
-For computationally involved problems this approach can be inefficient; thefore we introduce a 2nd approach that involves modifications of the BGLR software.
+In the following entry we discuss two approaches for running BGLR in parallel.
+The first one is a stanard approach where multiple parallel calls to BGLR() are made using the function `mclapply()` of the `parallel` package.
+Using this approach we demonstrate: (i) ho to run parallel chains and (ii) cross-validation in parallel.
+The second approach is tailored for computationally involved problems (*big-n-with-big-p* problems) and is design for execution in clusters.

-#### Running parallel chains with BGLR I
+**1) Multi-core computing with BGLR using the parallel package**

+*1.1) Parallel chains*

  First we need a wrapper for BGLR that will set the seed of the RGN to a user-specified value

 ```R